Calvincac/hotel/README.md

 Introduction to the problem:

-There must be a way to supply the application with the input data via text file.
 The application must run.
 You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data.
 Please note that you will be assessed on your judgment as well as your execution.

 Hotel Reservation Problem